diegosdantonio/diego-sdantonio/content/authors/admin/_index.md

 - Visitors
 ---

 Diego Salazar-D'antonio received his BSc. degree in electronic engineering.
 He is candidate to earn his MSc. in control engineering at the university of Ibague, Colombia, where he is currently a professor in the faculty of engineering.
+This MSc. program in control engineering has been created as a result of a fruitful academic cooperation between the university of ibaguè and the Catholic University of leuven KULeuven and the University of ghent UGent in Belgium.

-He worked in "Ideas Disruptivas" in Mexico, where as a project manager he helped develop the first Mexican 3D printer, focused on the design of educational applications.
-He is now president of IEEE student chapter at the university of Ibague.
-His current research topics include power electronic, robustness and hierarchical control applied to renewable energy systems, where he has written several papers.
+He worked for a company called "Ideas Disruptivas" in Mexico, where as a project manager he helped develop the first Mexican 3D printer, focused on the design of educational applications.
+He is currently president of IEEE student chapter at the university of Ibague.
+His current research topics include power electronics, robustness and hierarchical control applied to renewable energy systems, where he has written several papers.
 He is fond of robotics.